(CNN) — From the classic elegance of Big Ben to the gleaming, ultra-modern Shard, London's skyline is pretty extraordinary.

 Fenchurch Restaurant offers panoramic views of London below.

-Shoreditch's Boundary rooftop is the perfect spot to wile away a summer's evening.
+Shoreditch's Boundary rooftop is the perfect spot to while away a summer's evening.

 For year-round rooftop dining, head to the hipster hotbed of Shoreditch, East London.
-The Boundary restaurant rewards visitors with vistas of East London and a heated orangery filled with Citrus trees.
+The Rooftop at Boundary rewards visitors with vistas of East London and a heated orangery filled with citrus trees.

 Sample stunning Spanish fine dining at Aqua Nueva, then sit back and admire this vista.

-Somewhere between a trendy evening hotspot and a fine-dining restaurant, Aqua Nueva is as perfect for after-work summer cocktails as it is a luxury evening meal.
+Somewhere between a trendy evening hotspot and a fine-dining restaurant, this bar is as perfect for after-work summer cocktails as it is for a luxury evening meal.